 Procrastination is self-sabotage.
 Don’t hesitate anymore.

-Every day make your way down your list.
+Every day make your way down the list.
 Each time you complete a task, it‘ll motivate you more.

 Start the first little task of your entire project.
 That’s it.
 Don’t worry about the entire project, focus on the aspect you are working on now.